CivicActions/accessibility/_personas/procurement-parker.md

 Parker is hard of hearing and has trouble communicating with people over the phone.
 They prefer communications over email where they make sure they understand.

 ## Goals
-Find accessibility information for their report
+Find appropriate accessibility provisions, clauses, and acceptance criteria for their report

 ## Needs
 Videos with Closed Captions, subtitles and/or transcripts